wp-plugins/adminbar-manager/readme.txt

 Contributors: sarankumar
 Tags: adminbar menu,admin bar,toolbar,remove admin bar menu.change adminbar color
 Requires at least: 2.8
-Tested up to: 3.9
+Tested up to: 4.1.1

-Remove default adminbar menus and change color.
+Remove some default adminbar menus like wordpress logo,credits etc.

 == Description ==
 Plugin help to remove some default admin bar menus .wordpress logo,sitename,comments,updates,loginout etc can be easily removed.
 Also  you can change the color of the adminbar for frontend.Clean code and efficient.